pouchdb/pouchdb/docs/_posts/2014-04-14-pagination-strategies-with-pouchdb.md

 layout: post

 title: Pagination strategies with PouchDB
-sub_title: How to slice 'n' dice big databases

 excerpt: PouchDB, like CouchDB, was designed to store large amounts of data.
 However, once you're dealing with hundreds, thousands, or even millions of documents in a single database&hellip;